ToPeak Mini PT30 Review

 Our Analysis and Test Results

-ToPeak makes a vast array of products with everything from multi-tools and shop tools, to repair stands, pumps, and bikepacking bags.
+ToPeak makes a vast array of products with everything from multi-tools and shop tools, to bike work stands, pumps, and bikepacking bags.
 They make a range of quality multi-tools, including the new Mini PT30 we tested.
-Since its predecessor, the Mini 20 Pro, was our previous Editor's Choice, we were compelled to try out this updated, feature-packed model.
-With a whopping 30 claimed functions in a relatively compact size and reasonable weight, the Mini PT30 quickly became a tester favorite and is our new Editor's Choice Award winner.
+Since its predecessor, the Mini 20 Pro, was our previous award winner, we were compelled to try out this updated, feature-packed model.

 Performance Comparison